XTLS/Xray-docs-next/docs/en/config/fakedns.md

 > `ipPool`: CIDR

-FakeDNS will use the IP block specified by this option to allocate addresses.
+FakeDNS will allocate addresses using the IP block specified in this option.

 > `poolSize`: int

-Specifies the maximum number of domain name-IP mappings stored by FakeDNS.
-When the number of mappings exceeds this value, mappings will be eliminated according to the LRU rule.
-The default is 65535.
+Specifies the maximum number of Domain-IP mappings stored by FakeDNS.
+When the number of mappings exceeds this value, mappings will be evicted according to LRU rules.
+Default is 65535.

 ::: warning
-`poolSize` must be less than or equal to the total number of addresses corresponding to `ipPool`.
+`poolSize` must be less than or equal to the total number of addresses in the `ipPool`.
 :::

 ::: tip
-If the `dns` item in the configuration file sets `fakedns`, but the configuration file does not set `FakeDNSObject`, Xray will initialize `FakeDNSObject` based on the `queryStrategy` of the DNS component.
+If `fakedns` is set in the `dns` item of the configuration file but `FakeDnsObject` is not configured, Xray will initialize `FakeDnsObject` based on the `queryStrategy` of the DNS component.

-When `queryStrategy` is set to `UseIP`, the initialized FakeIP Pool is equivalent to
+When `queryStrategy` is `UseIP`, the initialized FakeIP Pool is equivalent to:

 ```json
 [